top of page

 Telltale Signs in How KPIs Are Used

-Leaders distrust the performance data, dismiss reports, or demand alternative views when the performance shown doesn’t match expectations.
+• Leaders distrust the performance data, dismiss reports, or demand alternative views when the performance shown doesn’t match expectations.

 Telltale Signs in Strategy Review Meetings

-Nor is Metricide a failure of effort.
-It reflects performance measurement approaches that were not designed to prove whether strategic results are improving or support strategic learning or evidence-based decisions.
+Metricide reflects a gap in how organizational performance is understood and evidenced.
+It results from organizational performance management approaches that were not designed to prove if strategic results are improving, or to support learning and evidence-based decisions.

-So how do you know if this is happening in your organization?
+Is Metricide is happening in your organization?
 Consider the following three questions.

 Breaking Free from Metricide